alondmnt/joplin-plugin-tag-navigator/README.md

 }

 .cm-editor .cm-ext-checkbox-toggle > input[type="checkbox"]:checked::after {
-	content: " [x]";
+	content: "[x]";
 }

-/* Joplin's checkbox stands in for the list bullet as well, so hide the bullet on the lines it does not replace.
-With the space each marker leads with, the six states then start at the same column. */ .cm-editor .cm-line:has(.itags-editor-checkbox) .cm-bullet-list-marker {
+/* Joplin's checkbox stands in for the list bullet as well, so hide the bullet on the lines it does not replace. */
+.cm-editor .cm-line:has(.itags-editor-checkbox) .cm-bullet-list-marker {
 	display: none;
+}

+/* The other states keep the space that follows their bullet in the text, so the checkbox needs one too.
+It goes on the container, not in the monospace marker, so that both spaces are the same width. */ .cm-editor .cm-ext-checkbox-toggle::before {
+	content: " ";
 }

 /* Joplin reads [@] and its siblings as links, and underlines them. */